 by Adrian Glasser

-This is a blog about the development of a computer controlled squeezing instrument to be used in laboratory research for measuring mechanical stiffness of small samples.
+This is a blog about the development of a computer controlled squeezing instrument to be used in laboratory research for measuring mechanical stiffness of small samples, such as lenses.

-The author of this blog has no commercial relationship with Futek, the company from which the load cell used in this application was bought.
+The author of this blog has no commercial relationship with Futek, the company that makes the load cell that was used in this application.